We are honored to share this journey with you.

-The 1st stage of labor (the longest stage) begins with the onset of labor and ends when the cervix is fully dilated.
+The 1st stage is the longest stage.
+It begins with the onset of labor and ends when the cervix is fully dilated.
 The 2nd stage involves pushing and delivery of your baby and usually lasts between 20 minutes and 3 hours.
 The 3rd stage is complete when the placenta is delivered.

 Resources & Information

 On your first visit we will ask you for personal data and health background information.
 This information is designed to help us complete insurance forms and other required correspondence.
 This health information provides a baseline history to aid us in providing better care for you.
 Please keep us regularly informed of any changes regarding your name, address, phone number, and/or medical history (including medications).

 A PDF document you can view and download explaining the procedures and practices at Essex County OB/GYN during your prenatal journey.

 This link will take you to the Beverly Hospital Maternity Services Page where you may find important information and download forms.

 Click here to go to Beverly Hospital Maternity Services